arohadobson/GifTastic/README.md

 # Giftastic API

-Giftastic uses API calls and bootstrap to make a fun and interactive search engine using the Giphy API.
+Giftastic uses API calls and bootstrap to make a fun and interactive search engine.

 ## How To Search